 Precise and Advanced Dental Implant Surgery

 For patients struggling with tooth loss, our team at Berger Dental Group can perform dental implant surgery to restore form and function to your smile.
 Dr. Robert F. Berger, has been performing dental implant surgery since 1989 and has advanced training in this field of dentistry.
-To provide patients with the highest quality results, our Columbia, SC and Elgin, SC, offices are equipped with innovative technology.
+To provide patients with the highest quality results, our Columbia, SC office is equipped with innovative technology.
 As such, we can create an entirely unique treatment plan, designed to meet your oral health needs.
 Often, Dr. Berger can place dental implants immediately after tooth extraction.
 He may also be able to attach dentures to just four implant posts.
 In short, whatever your tooth replacement needs, we can provide an appropriate and long-lasting solution.

 Planning Your Dental Implant Surgery